jncraton/nfa/readme.md

 These tests are all run automatically by Travis, and you can see the results [here](https://travis-ci.org/jncraton/nfa).

 I've included a basic limited email validator as part of the package.
-It includes passes the following doctests:
+It includes and passes the following doctests:

 ```python
 >>> ev = NFA.email_validator()